Defy1x/Kitty-Adoption-App/README.md

 ```
 AS A KITTY LOVER who frequently wants to save cats
 I WANT an application
-SO THAT I can easily adopt all the kitties in my region or post a kitties up for adoption.
+SO THAT I can easily adopt all the kitties in my region or post kitties up for adoption.
 ```

 ## Acceptance Criteria